 - Promote the revolution in space business where phenomena such open satellite data, mini-satellites and asteroid mining are gaining wide interest

 - Support aspiring entrepreneurs, start-ups, as well as established companies to leverage open EO data.

-Estonia: Tartu Observatory, Tartu Science Park Foundation
+Estonia: Tartu Observatory of the University of Tartu, Tartu Science Park Foundation